Written By: Attorney Robert Stiberman

 Schedule a Free Consultation with a Bankruptcy Lawyer

 We can help you find the best solution for you and your family.
-You can talk with a Hollywood Bankruptcy lawyer for free by calling our compassionate team today.
+Call our compassionate team today to speak with a Florida Bankruptcy lawyer for free.
 We’re standing by to help.FREE CONSULTATION

 Meet Robert Stiberman

-Founded by Attorney Robert A. Stiberman, Stiberman Law focuses exclusively on personal bankruptcy work, specializing in chapter 13 and chapter 7 cases.
-Our Florida bankruptcy attorney and friendly professional staff have the knowledge and experience to answer your questions and to help you avoid any potential pitfalls in the bankruptcy process.
-Since our inception, we have striven to help as many people as possible achieve a brighter financial future.
-We are thankful for the opportunity to provide much needed assistance to those community members who are unable to obtain it for themselves.
+Founded by Attorney Robert A. Stiberman, Stiberman Law focuses exclusively on personal bankruptcy work, specializing in chapter 7 and 13 cases.
+Our Florida bankruptcy attorney and friendly professional staff have the knowledge and experience to answer your questions and help you avoid any potential pitfalls in the bankruptcy process.
+Since our inception, we have striven to help many people achieve a brighter financial future.
+We are thankful for the opportunity to provide much-needed assistance to those community members who cannot obtain it for themselves.
 Smart choices today can help you realize the future you deserve.

 Choosing a law firm to represent you is an important decision.
 I was admitted to The Florida Bar in 1998 after graduating from the University Of Miami School Of Law in 1996.
-I began my legal career as a volunteer attorney in the Miami Dade Public Defenders Office.
-I also worked as an associate for a firm in South Florida that handles real estate related matters.
-In 2007 I opened my own law practice and in 2009 I began to represent clients in Bankruptcy matters.
-I am admitted to the United States District Court for the Middle and Southern District of Florida.
+I began my legal career as a volunteer attorney in the Miami-Dade Public Defenders Office.
+I also worked as an associate for a firm in South Florida that handles real-estate-related matters.
+In 2007 I opened my law practice, and in 2009, I began representing clients in Bankruptcy matters.
+I am admitted to the United States District Court for the Northern, Middle, and Southern Districts of Florida.
 I invite you to compare my qualifications and experience to those of other attorneys you might be considering.